 This job is important to me because it allows me to use my creativity in a productive way.
 I also love that this job doesn’t require any specific skillset, like coding or programming, which makes it easier for me to find work.

-10. Which skills would be important for someone considering a career in this industry and how do these skills come into play during a typical day as an employee of an organization related with this profession (i.e., general knowledge, interpersonal communication)?
+10. Which skills would be important for someone considering a career in this industry, and how do these skills come into play during a typical day as an employee of an organization related to this profession (i.e., general knowledge, interpersonal communication)?

 The skills that are important for someone considering a career in the industry are creativity, emotional intelligence, and the ability to put yourself in the shoes of your audience.
 The skills that come into play for this industry are being able to break down complex topics into manageable pieces, writing with clarity and precision, and being able to write engaging content.